 11.1 TermThis Agreement shall commence on the Effective Date and shall continue in force for an initial period of three (3) years ("Initial Term") unless terminated earlier in accordance with this Section 11.
 Following the Initial Term, the Agreement shall automatically renew for successive one (1) year periods (each a "Renewal Term") unless and until terminated by either Party on no less than ninety (90) days' prior written notice to the other Party, such notice to expire at the end of the Initial Term or a Renewal Term, as applicable.

-11.2 Termination for ConvenienceAcme may terminate this Agreement or any Statement of Work, in whole or in part, for convenience at any time and for any reason, upon not less than thirty (30) days' prior written notice to Widget.
-Widget may terminate this Agreement or any Statement of Work for convenience only with Acme's prior written consent, such consent not to be unreasonably withheld or delayed, and then only on ninety (90) days' written notice.
+"Either Party may terminate this Agreement or any Statement of Work, in whole or in part, for convenience upon ninety (90) days' prior written notice to the other Party."

 11.3 Termination for CauseEither Party may terminate this Agreement or any affected Statement of Work immediately by written notice if:(a) the other Party commits a material breach of this Agreement (or any Statement of Work) which is not capable of remedy, or (if capable of remedy) fails to remedy such breach within thirty (30) days after receiving written notice specifying the breach and requiring its remedy;(b) the other Party becomes insolvent, enters into liquidation, or has an administrator, receiver, or similar officer appointed;(c) there is a persistent or repeated failure to meet Service Levels as defined in Section 3, including but not limited to seven (7) or more material SLA breaches of the same type in any rolling ninety (90) day period; or(d) required by law, regulation, or a binding order of a competent authority.